manang/internet-drafts/draft-irtf-icnrg-mapme.md

 ~~~~~~~~~~
 {: #alg-update}

-## Face removal at producer/network nodes

-Upon producer departures from a PoA, the corresponding face is destroyed.
-If
-this leads to the removal of the last next hop, then faces in TFIB with Null
-timer (entries generated by notifications) are restored in FIB to preserve the
-original forwarding tree and thus global connectivity.

-## Consumer request forwarding in case of producer discovery
+### Consumer request forwarding in case of producer discovery

 The forwarding of regular Interests is mostly unaffected in MAP-Me, except in
-the case of discovery Interests that we detail in Alg. {{alg-forward}}.
+the case of discovery Interests that we detail in {{alg-forward}}.
 The function SendToNeighbors(I) is responsible for broadcasting the Interest I
 to all neighboring PoAs.